It is March, and Ruth Goodman, Alex Langlands and Peter Ginn greet the long-awaited arrival of spring. It is time to bring in the daffodil harvest.

-Ruth's daughter, Eve, arrives on the train to spend Mothering Sunday on the farm - an important occasion in the Edwardian calendar.
+Ruth's daughter, Eve, arrives on the train to spend Mothering Sunday - an important occasion in the Edwardian calendar - on the farm.
 For the many daughters who worked away in service, it was the only time in the year when they could get time off to return home.

-Alex and Peter fertilize the potato crop - which requires 10 tonnes of well-rotted horse dung.
+Alex and Peter fertilise the potato crop - which requires ten tonnes of well-rotted horse dung.
 They also go up to Dartmoor for the annual pony trek - a time when wild ponies on the moor were rounded up.
 They select a new pony for the farm.

-After a bumper daffodil harvest and having seen all the ewes successfully give birth to their lambs, the team are in high spirits for the celebration of Easter - which means feasting, a special church service and surprise for Ruth.
+After a bumper daffodil harvest, and having seen all the ewes successfully give birth to their lambs, the team are in high spirits for the celebration of Easter - which means feasting, a special church service and a surprise for Ruth.